benniesm/drone-transport/README.md

 ## Assumptions
 * The serial number column 'serialNumber' is unique for all entries.
 * The code column 'code' for medications is also unique for all entries.
 * Label images for medications are not stored directly into the database.
-Their absolute URLs are stored instead as string.
+Their absolute URLs are instead stored as strings.
-* To load a drone with medication, the medication is selected from the list of medications on the database.
+* To load a drone with medication, the medication is selected from the list of medications from the database.

-## API Documentation
+## API Documentation Summary

 All endpoints accept and return JSON string
 The following endpoints are available: